Join us for a Virtual Information Session

 As part of your program, you will develop a research proposal and complete a practicum experience.
 Practicum sites have included an outpatient eating disorder treatment program, a nutrition support team at a large urban hospital, a private practice focused on nutrition for athletes, a clinical research center at a large teaching hospital, an outpatient cardiovascular clinic at a suburban teaching hospital and the offices of a nationally distributed nutrition newsletter.

 After satisfactory completion of the five-semester DPD/MS program, you will receive a DPD Verification Statement and be awarded an MS degree.
+The Director, Dietetic Internship and the Director, Programs in Nutrition will initiate the process of assessing and reviewing your prior learning in these courses before beginning the Dietetic Internship program.
 You are then eligible to enter into the Dietetic Internship (DI) program.
 If you choose to accept the DI appointment, you cannot participate in the National Computer Match.

 The Dietetic (DI) Internship Program